Close Brothers Group anti-slavery and human trafficking statement for the financial year ended 31 July 2020

-Close Brothers was established in 1878 and today employs around 3,300 people, principally in the UK.
+Close Brothers was established in 1878 and today employs over 3,500 people, principally in the UK.
 Close Brothers Group plc is listed on the London Stock Exchange and is a member of the FTSE 250.

-The group is comprised of three divisions – Banking, Securities and Asset Management, the Banking division being the largest and contributing over 90% of the group’s profits.
+The group is comprised of three divisions – Banking, Asset Management and Securities, the Banking division being the largest.

 Close Brothers’ Banking division, comprising Close Brothers Limited and its subsidiaries, provides specialist lending to small and medium-sized businesses and individuals across a diverse range of asset classes, and also offers deposit taking services.